Hammad’s application to Chambers is currently pending

 Called: 2010 (Middle Temple).

 Scholarships: Socrates and Erasmus Scholar

-Hammad takes much pride in regularly offering legal advice to charities on a pro-bono basis and is presently a legal adviser to multiple charities.
+Hammad takes much pride in offering legal advice to charities on a pro-bono basis.

 Moreton Alarm Services (MAS) Ltd v HMRC UKFTT 700 (TC) Acting for the Appellant, Customs Duty, Combined Nomenclature, classification, various pieces of equipment used in CCTV and video recording apparatus, appeal allowed in part.

 Moreton Alarm Services (MAS) Ltd v HMRC UKFTT 192 (TC) Acting for the Appellant, application by Respondent to amend statement of case and to adduce supplementary expert evidence – principles to be applied in determining late applications – HMRC’s applications refused.

 S L Wines Ltd v HMRC UKFTT 575 (TC) Acting for the Appellant, Money Laundering Regulations 2007, wholesaler of spirits in bond for cash, high value dealer whether in breach of the Regulations, whether maximum penalty imposed appropriate, because maximum penalty imposed on the basis that the breach was deliberate and it was not proved that it was.